miguel-verran/git-project-udacity/README.md

 # git-programming-for-data-science-project-udacity
-# Project for the Udacity Programming for Data Science Nanodegree
+# Project for the Udacity Programming for DS Nanodegree

 # Description:
 Project completed July 2020, the assignement consists in create a Git profile and insert all the requested commands in the repository.